AUAP/AP2018/all_miniex/mini_ex1.md

 6. Create a readme file (README.md) and upload to the same mini_ex1 directory (see [this](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for editing the README).
 The readme file should contain the followings:
 - A screenshot about your program
 - A URL link to your program and run on a browser, see: https://rawgit.com/
-- Describe your fist independent coding process
+- Describe your first independent coding process
 - How do you feel about read and write code?
 What might be the potential and possibilitiby of coding practice?
 7. Provide peer-feedback to 2 of your classmates on their works by creating "issues" in his/her github corresponding repository.
 Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)"